tomsoderlund/twatbot/README.md

 * When someone asks a question, tweet a related reply to them.
 * Save list of Twitter usernames so you don’t tweet same person twice.
 * Support for grouping triggers/reply messages in "topics".
+* Config in ENV variables.

 **Planned:**

-* Config in ENV variables
-* Support for questions
+* Support for questions - "?" in tweet.
+* Use "enabled" flag on triggers/messages.
+* Personalize sent messages.
+* When someone follows your Twitter account, send the a personalized direct message (DM).
 * Have a time limit for tweets - not tweet too often.
-* Personalize messages
-* When someone follows your Twitter account, send the a personalized direct message (DM).

 ## How to run